 3) Finding documents associated with a specific location

-The repository would contain a number of location documents which each describe a unique location in the world (though multiple documents may have overlapping locations, and could even describe identical locations in appropriate circumstances).
+The repository would contain many location documents which each describe a unique location in the world (though multiple documents may have overlapping locations, and could even describe identical locations in appropriate circumstances).

 The location documents may include a number of common attributes, including: